LumenfuchsStudios/Dummy/USAGE.md

 The task is complex, and takes a significantly higher amount of time in comparison to using an existing entity for a base.
 However, unmatched levels of customizability are achievable by this approach, with entities being as simple or as complex as the developer desires.

 The Dummy is but a mere example.
 Many of its quirks are fitting to the character, but a decently-coded datapack could do much more with remarkable results.
-That is the goal of creating this datapack.
+That is the goal with creating this datapack.

 ## Settings